-ASD SRB Lead Teacher: At Drake we are really fortunate to be one of Norfolks Specialist Resource Bases for children with Autistic Spectrum Disorder.
-Take a look at the SRB page to find out more information, https://www.drake.norfolk.sch.uk/asd-specialist-resource-base-srb/
+Autism SRB Lead: At Drake we are really fortunate to be one of Norfolk's Specialist Resource Bases for children with a profile of autism.
+Take a look at the SRB page to find out more information.

-The lead teacher also works alongside the SENDCo to help support teachers and families with children across the setting.
+The SRB Lead also works alongside the SENDCo to help support teachers and families with children across the setting.